neuronsimulator/nrn/docs/hoc/programming/gui/layout.rst

     Description:
         Execute the action when the user dismisses the window.
-Not executed if the box is not the owner of the window (ie is a part of another deck or box, :meth:`VBox.intercept`).
-Not executed if the window is dismissed with an :meth:`VBox.unmap` command.
+Not executed if the box is not the owner of the window (ie is a part of another deck or box, :hoc:meth:`VBox.intercept`).
+Not executed if the window is dismissed with an :hoc:meth:`VBox.unmap` command.
         For the window to actually close, the command should call unmap on the box.